OpenBioMaps/documentation/official_docs/en/server_config.rst

   0 5 * * *  /path_to/obm_archive.sh clean
   # remote servers
   0 4 * * *  /path_to/obm_archive.sh sync remote_user@remote-server.com /remote_path_to_archives

+  On Docker use the instructions at the end of obm_archive_settings.sh

 - jobs runner